Skip to main content

 Structured data extraction.
 JSON-LD schema markup on your website tells AI crawlers exactly what your brand is, what you offer, and how you relate to broader topics.
 Organization schema, Product schema, FAQ schema, and Article schema all contribute to entity clarity.

 Third-party corroboration.
 AI models weigh how consistently a brand is described across independent sources.
 If your brand appears with consistent attributes on Wikipedia, industry directories, review sites, and news publications, the AI has high confidence in recommending you.
-If your brand only describes itself on its own website, the AI has low confidence — and low confidence means no citation.
+If your brand only describes itself on its own website, the AI has low confidence, and low confidence means no citation.
+This is the mechanism behind earning AI citations through third-party signals: independent corroboration is what converts a self-described brand into a recommendable entity.

 The Three Pillars of Entity SEO